Graduation surprise: University erases student debt for graduating class

-DAYTON, OH (CNN) - Some students outside Dayton, Ohio got more than their degrees on Graduation Day.
+DAYTON, OH (WHIO) - Some students outside Dayton, Ohio got more than their degrees on Graduation Day.
 That’s when their school announced it’s erasing what they owe – sending them out debt-free.

 After semesters of struggle through the pandemic, the gift was a surprise from the Wilberforce University President.